 To remedy copper deficiency, you can administer a copper supplement by injection, which must be repeated every four to six months, or offer a slow-release intra-ruminal bolus which can last up to a year.

-Alternatively, multi-mineral supplements can be added to feed or offered in a block form, and you can also apply a copper fertiliser to the soil where cattle graze.
+Alternatively, multi-mineral supplements can be added to feed or offered in a block form, and you can also apply a copper fertilizer to the soil where cattle graze.

 Cattle need cobalt in their diet in order to process vitamin B12.
-Vitamin B12 is essential for the creation of red blood cells and for energy to be metabolised.
+Vitamin B12 is essential for the creation of red blood cells and for energy to be metabolized.

-Symptoms of cobalt deficiency include a failure to grow and thrive in young cattle, and an emaciated appearance and susceptibility to infections and parasitical infestations in cattle of any age.
+Symptoms of cobalt deficiency include a failure to grow and thrive in young cattle, an emaciated appearance, and susceptibility to infections and parasitical infestations in cattle of any age.

 Cobalt injections with vitamin B12 can be given to calves at around six to eight weeks of age.

 Liquid cobalt supplements are also available, as are lick blocks containing the element.

 To increase the level of cobalt in the pasture, fertilizers or sprays can be used.